tomasz-lipka/family-advertisements-app/README.md

 Implementation details:
 - _User_ and _Advertisement_ entities are stored in a relational database, utilizing JPA.
 - _User_ password is encoded using BCryptPasswordEncoder.
-- When passing _User_ password within the Java programm, no `String` is used, only `char[]`, which is cleared afterwards, for security reasons.
+- When passing _User_ password within the Java programm, no `String` is used, only `char[]`, which is cleared afterwards for security reasons.
 - User authentication utilizes Spring Security.
 - Key features are tested by unit and integration tests, with help of Mockito.
 - The UI is rendered by use of Thymeleaf.